What Is Escrow for Home Insurance?

 What is escrow for home insurance?

 Escrow for home insurance is a dedicated account managed by your mortgage servicer.
 Each month, a portion of your insurance premium is collected with your mortgage payment and held in this account.
 When your annual homeowners insurance bill comes due, your lender pays it directly from the escrow balance on your behalf.
+Federal RESPA rules limit how much your servicer can hold as a cushion to no more than two months of escrow payments.

 Do I have to escrow my homeowners insurance?